 In 1957, the Empain family moved to Paris and the palace was sold.

 While three generations of the Empain family lived in this palace, the palace also had a dark side to it.
 Apparently, the Baron’s sister Helena died under mysterious circumstances after falling from the balcony of the revolving tower.
 Empain’s daughter Miriam, who was suffering from a psychological illness was found dead in the palace elevator.
 The Baron himself died in 1929, but despite the string of family tragedies his children and grandchildren continued to live here and entertain.

 In 1952, Egyptian revolutionaries under Gamal Abdel Nasser overthrew King Farouk.
 This led to an exodus of a large number of foreign expatriates from Egypt.
 As the Empain family moved to Paris, the palace was sold to a group of wealthy Saudi investors in 1957.
 The new Saudi owners just locked up the palace and over time vandals had stolen all the valuables and destroyed all the statues and furnishings in the palace.

-Interestingly this was also the time i.e. the 1990s, when there were proposals to build a hotel, casino or a museum in the palace.
-There was even a proposal by the Indian Embassy to convert it into a cultural center.
+Interestingly, this was also the time, i.e. the 1990s, when there were proposals to build a hotel, casino or a museum in the palace.
+There was even a proposal by the Indian Embassy to convert it into a cultural centre.
 Sadly, all the plans fell through.
 In 2005, the property was acquired by the Egyptian government and there were plans for its restoration.
 However, the ‘Arab Spring’ and the wave of protests in 2011, put a sudden stop to it.
 Thankfully, the restoration work has been restarted here in 2017.